TiKevin83/TiKevin83.github.io/Readme.md

 Modularized JS lets developers grab the specific functions they need for their use case.

-Currently planned function modules are Autoplay (scrolls through the slides without user input) and ImagePreload (manually load images on a delay after the page is fully loaded, to avoid animation issues for sites which anticipate slow connections while still benefiting from Lozad's deferred load behavior for the initial page load).
+Currently planned function modules:

+Autoplay (scrolls through the slides without user input)

+ImagePreload (manually load images on a delay after the page is fully loaded, to avoid animation issues for sites which anticipate slow connections while still benefiting from Lozad's deferred load behavior for the initial page load).

 ### No Loss in Quality